-The Committee on Appropriations recently announced that Community Project Funding (CPF) requests from Members of Congress will be considered by appropriators in the fiscal year 2023 cycle.
-Each Member of Congress may submit 15 projects to the Appropriations Committee for consideration.
+The Committee on Appropriations recently announced that Community Project Funding (CPF) requests from Members of Congress will be considered by appropriators in the FY 2024 cycle.
+Each Member of Congress may submit up to 15 projects to the Appropriations Committee for consideration.

 Is this project located in Minnesota’s Third District?
 If not, will it serve the residents of Minnesota’s Third District?

 If your request does not cover the full cost of the project, does the project stand a reasonable chance of securing the remainder of funds necessary?

 Will the project make a broad and positive impact on the lives and livelihoods of the residents of Minnesota’s Third District?

 Is the project shovel-ready, i.e., at an advanced enough stage of development for implementation to begin soon?

 In addition to the above criteria, community engagement and support is crucial in determining which projects are worthy of Federal funding.
 Only projects with strong, demonstrated community support will be considered.
 There are many ways to demonstrate community support; including but not limited to:

 letters of support from elected community leaders (e.g., mayors or other officials);

 press articles highlighting the need for the requested Community Project Funding;